dalgard/meteor-viewmodel/README.md

 {{bind expression ...}}
 ```

-... where `expression` is a string formatted like a key/value pair:
+... where `expression` is a string formatted as a key/value pair:

 ```javascript
 'binding: key'